The densely populated world of Bourgatov, informal capital of the Second Federation

 Bourgatov Collapse - Text by M. Alan Kazlev Another term for a Hyperbolic Denebola collapse.

-Bourgatov Slavonic Group - Text by M. Alan Kazlev Languages derived from the slavonic language spoken at Bourgatov.
+Bourgatov Slavonic Group - Text by M. Alan Kazlev Languages derived from the Slavonic language spoken at Bourgatov.
 After its destruction many minorities fled and developed their own dialects.
-Spoken as majority languages in many minor Outer Volume colonies.
+Spoken as majority languages in New Siberia in the MPA, and in many minor Outer Volume colonies.

 SecFed - Text by Anders Sandberg Second Federation Ontology Language (various versions).
 Still spoken in remote regions, although the isolation has led to many mutually incompatible versions.